The 3 stages of sales reporting

 sales-reporting-stage-3

 Consider buying some seriously high-powered business intelligence software.
-Then you can really take the data you're generating and turn it into something useful.
-Some great BI tools in 2019 are:
+Then, you can turn the data you're generating into something useful.
+Some great BI tools in 2025 are:

 Tableau

-It’s quite high-priced and there’s a steep learning curve, and getting set up can take quite long.
+It’s quite high-priced and has a steep learning curve; getting set up can take quite long.

 Power BI

-If you're company (and your database) is set up in the Microsoft ecosystem, Power BI can be a powerful and yet easy to use Business Intelligence tool.
-It's been a leader in Gartner's Magic Quadrant for Analytics and Business Intelligence Platforms for 12 consecutive years.
+If your company (and your database) is set up in the Microsoft ecosystem, Power BI can be a powerful yet easy-to-use Business Intelligence tool.
+For 12 consecutive years, it's been a leader in Gartner's Magic Quadrant for Analytics and Business Intelligence Platforms.

 Looker